therabble/mxz-cat/README.md

 "Underthinking component design."

 ## What is a MxzCat?
-A fundamental building block for [Rabble](http://www.musicat.co/the-rabble/)'s "MUSICatThulhu" rewrite of the MUSICat application.
+A MxzCat is a fundamental building block for [Rabble](http://www.musicat.co/the-rabble/)'s "MUSICatThulhu" rewrite of the MUSICat application.
 A MxzCat can be described as "making a LEGO™ out of a _useful data component_ whose _nature and purpose are (pretty much) fixed_."

-The core purpose of a MxzCat is _minimizing per-customer cost_, which most definitely includes ongoing cost of ownership.

-The central point of the MxzCat model is _cost control via exaggerated simplicity._
+In other words,
+ - We pull out the fundamental pieces of data and concept that MUSICat works with.
+ - We make them into MxzCats: fixed, finished items with simple, well-understood behavior.
+ - To build an application, we wire MxzCats together with code that governs the high-level behavior of the application.

 ### Why do this?
+The core purpose of a MxzCat is _minimizing per-customer cost_, especially ongoing cost of ownership.

 #### First: because it's feasible.
 MUSICat involves a high proportion of data items that fit the description: